kekeli-the-light/shell_scripting/README.md

-# Learning shell scripting with  the Oreilly Classic Shell Scripting
+This directory contains my solution to the exercises in the shell scripting book by
+Jason cannon